-The Independent Study Project (ISP) has long been a cornerstone of the elective curriculum at the UCSD School of Medicine.
-The UCSD School of Medicine seeks to "prepare physicians who are scientifically expert, clinically astute, responsive to community problems, and compassionate toward clinical needs."
+The Independent Study Project (ISP) has long been a cornerstone of the elective curriculum at UC San Diego School of Medicine.
+We seek to "prepare physicians who are scientifically expert, clinically astute, responsive to community problems, and compassionate toward clinical needs."

-Since its inception, the curriculum at UCSD has included an independent academic project as a requirement for graduation, as a mechanism for achieving these goals.
+Since its inception, the curriculum at UC San Diego has included an independent academic project as a requirement for graduation, as a mechanism for achieving these goals.

 - The ISP allows the student to exercise independent creativity in a significant part of his or her education.
 This develops the active, self-directed thought and problem solving ability necessary for the practice of modern medicine thus complementing the core and elective courses.